ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ## 2.5 Multiple Workflows (Specific to lifecycle – E.G.: New vs. Update, Activation vs. Deactivation, Applicant Type specific workflow)
 Multiple workflows increase reusability, readability and maintainability of different micro services.
 ## 2.6 Scalability and Throughput
 MOSIP is scalable so that it can handle any kind of processing load or request in the future without disturbing the base architecture.
 MOSIP infrastructure can handle additional processing request based on the requirement of a country.
-The architecture is design in such a way that it is flexible to support scalability and holds the request until the end goal is achieved.
+The architecture is designed in such a way that it is flexible to support scalability and holds the request until the end goal is achieved.

 Link to [**design**](/mosip/mosip/blob/0.9.0_MOS-15017/docs/design/registration-processor/Approach_for_Back_Pressure_Handling.md)

 # 3. Types of Stages
 ## 3.1 Pre-processing Validations
 ### 3.1.1 Sanity Check
-After the packet received from the Registration Client, the system performs the sanity check as follows:
+After the packet is received from the Registration Client, the system performs the sanity check as follows:
 1. **Authentication** - Authenticates the packet whether it is received from the verified source.
 2. **Virus Scan** - Performs a virus scan of that received packet and moves the packet to the DMZ file system.
 Refer below for the process:
    * Sends the byte array of the encrypted packet to the virus scanner.